Home

 Hyperliquid shows the rise of high-performance decentralized trading.
 Aave V4 shows the need for better lending architecture.
 Stablecoins remain the liquidity engine.
 RWAs connect DeFi with traditional assets.
 BTCFi tries to unlock Bitcoin liquidity.
 AI-assisted security is becoming a new standard after the Zcash vulnerability.

-👉 This is why DeFi News matters: the sector is becoming more mature, but also more interconnected and more exposed to systemic risk.
+👉 This is why DeFi news matters: the sector is becoming more mature, but also more interconnected and more exposed to systemic risk.

 DeFi News and the Broader Crypto Market